Paraquat Lawsuit For Parkinson’s Disease

 - Failed to warn the chemical users about the health consequences of the herbicide use

 - Failed to protect users from Paraquat exposure by taking responsible steps

 The estimated Paraquat lawsuit settlement values the settlement payouts in prior consolidated mass torts that have similarities to the Paraquat litigation.
 Our most recent example to draw from is the Roundup Paraquat settlement.
 In the Roundup litigation, Bayer is paying around $10 billion to settle about 100,000 cases and setting aside another $6 billion for future Paraquat lawsuit settlement claims.

 Were you or a close relative diagnosed with Parkinson's disease due to Paraquat?
 Are you suspecting the deadly herbicide may have caused your illness?

-Here are some reasons to file a paraquat Parkinson's lawsuit:
+Here are some reasons to file a Paraquat settlement lawsuit:

 Hold Paraquat Manufacturers Accountable

-It is essential to file a paraquat exposure lawsuit as soon as possible.
-You need to know what legal path you should take to do so effectively.
+It is essential to file a Paraquat exposure lawsuit as soon as possible.
+You need to know what legal path to do so effectively.

 File a Paraquat Parkinson's Disease Lawsuit